 The Holy Family

 The Circle of the Church Year

 I suggest watching the “Getting Ready” video each time you prepare to hear another Godly Play video.
 Any of these can be watched at any time, but I recommend The Holy Family for Monday of Holy Week, The Circle of the Church Year for Tuesday, and The Faces of Easter for Wednesday and Thursday.
 The Faces of Easter is a little long and has many moments to pause and reflect on.

 I’ve also collected some lovely resources to help families celebrate Holy Week and Easter together.

-Jay LaNunziata is the Director of Christian Formation at St. Paul's Episcopal Church in Greenville, NC.
-They are a graduate of Mid-Atlantic Christian University of Elizabeth City, NC, and come from the Roman Catholic tradition.
-They enjoy geocaching, baking, Star Trek, and artisan coffee.
+Jay LaNunziata is a sacred storyteller and the Director of Christian Formation at St. Paul's Episcopal Church in Greenville, NC.
+They are a graduate of Mid-Atlantic Christian University of Elizabeth City, NC.
+They enjoy geocaching, baking, obsessing over Star Trek lore, and artisan coffee.
 View all posts by Jay